 After this visit the road begins to ascend gradually.
 Another stop will be made at a spice garden; where you see many unknown trees, bushes and plants.
 After this stop you will enjoy a beautiful panoramic view of the central highland with its hills and mountains.
 At noon you reach, the old royal city of Kandy situated at 500 m, beautifully nestled between green hills.
 In its very centre lies a small artificial lake and the palace of the last Singhalese king which has become a temple and the most holiest shrine in Sri Lanka, where the tooth relic of the Lord Buddha is highly venerated.
 Check-in at the Hotel Suisse or Cinnamon Citadel, Kandy.

 In the late afternoon short city tour of Kandy with visit to a lapidary.
 In the evening we shall pay a visit to the temple of the holy tooth.
 After the temple visit you have the opportunity to attend a dance performance, where you will see the famous Kandyan dances, as well as up-country and devil dances.
 Dinner and overnight at our hotel.

 In the morning after breakfast visit of the world famous Botanical Garden Peradeniya.
 The park dates back to 1371 under the reign of king Vikrama Bahu III when he held court here.
 The English put the cornerstone of the present garden in 1821.
 During the Second World War the garden served as the headquarters of Earl Mountbatten, the supreme commander of the allied forces in Southeast Asia who became later the last Viceroy of India.
 You will find in the garden a very large variety of orchids, spice trees, palms, bushes, as well as tropical plants and flowers of all type.

-Lunch at the Hotel Suisse or Chaaya Citadel.
+Return to your hotel.
 Afternoon free for personal activities.
 Dinner and overnight at your hotel.